Numan-10/Major-project/README.md

-# 🏠 Airbnb Clone
+# 🏠 Wanderlust

 **Live Link**: [Explore the Project Here!](https://wanderlust-gy46.onrender.com/listings)

-Welcome to the **Airbnb Clone**!
-This project captures the core functionalities of Airbnb, enabling users to browse, list, and manage rental properties effortlessly.
+Welcome to the **Wanderlust**!
+This project captures the core functionalites by enabling users to browse, list, and manage rental properties effortlessly.
 Crafted with a focus on both functionality and user experience, this clone offers insights into full-stack development for online rental marketplaces.

 ---